Trump wins the Missouri caucuses. Republicans in Michigan and Idaho are weighing in on the 2024 race

 MICHIGAN

 Michigan Republicans at their convention in Grand Rapids began allocating 39 of the state’s 55 GOP presidential delegates.
-Trump won 33, with six yet to be allocated.
+Trump won 36, with three yet to be allocated.

 But a significant portion of the party's grassroots force was skipping the gathering because of the lingering effects of a monthslong dispute over the party's leadership.